Abu Dhabi tenancy law and tenancy rights

 Here are some general guidelines to help you understand tenant rights in Abu Dhabi.

-The pursuant Administrative Resolution No. 97 of 2012 further standardised the registration process of lease contracts.
-The resolution mandates ADM to prepare a record of the Abu Dhabi tenancy contract registration which must contain data related to the property (residential, commercial or industrial units), along with landlord and tenant data.
+The subsequent Administrative Resolution No. 97 of 2012 further standardised the registration process of lease contracts.
+The resolution mandates ADM to prepare a record of the Abu Dhabi tenancy contract registration, which must contain data related to the property (residential, commercial or industrial units), along with landlord and tenant data.

 According to the tenancy law in Abu Dhabi, all landlords are required to register their properties and consequent tenancy contracts with ADM.
 Tenants must always ask to see the property registration certificate when deciding to rent in Abu Dhabi.